WASdev/tool.lars/README.md

 ## Getting started

-If you don't wish to build LARS from source, follow the [Installing LARS] (doc/INSTALL.md) instructions to install the latest binary release from the [Liberty Repository] (http://www.wasdev.net/downloads), and the necessary `server.xml` customization steps.
+If you don't wish to build LARS from source, follow the [Installing LARS] (doc/INSTALL.md) instructions to install the latest binary release from the [Liberty Repository] (http://www.wasdev.net/downloads), and perform the necessary `server.xml` customization steps.

 Start mongodb